 - The anchor text that is used for those links

 These factors are used by Google to try and stop people from manipulating the system.
-It also means that some earlier methods used to generate links have no become obsolete.
-Applying some of them can even result in a Google penalty and a significant drop in rankings.
+It also means that some earlier methods used to generate links have now become obsolete.
+And new methods such as Digital PR are becoming effective ways of gaining links.
+Applying some of the “black hat” methods can even result in a Google penalty and a significant drop in rankings.

 What Can Harm My Link Profile?

 Even though link building can be quite difficult at times, there are clear cut signs that your link profile could be doing more harm than good.
 Here are some of the things you should avoid to keep your link profile healthy.

 - Spammy Anchor Text: While using keywords in anchor text can be highly beneficial when it comes to search rankings, it can be a bit of a high-wire act.
 If the anchor text looks like it has been stuffed with keywords, then Google may penalise your site.

 - Paid Links: This is an area where Google have clamped down strongly.
 In many cases, links that have been bought look completely unnatural.
 Also, if you buy links and lots of them appear out of nowhere, that will set off a warning sign for Google.